Julia-Marcal/Go-reusable-api/README.md

 docker run -p 8080:8080 go-reusable-api

 ## env.go
-Env.go should have 2 functions:
+Env.go should have 1 function:
 func SetSalt that returns the salt in byte type